 - Open phone Settings and turn on USB Debugging from Developer Options.

-- Backup your contacts, messages, apps, call-log, etc. using these free apps.
+- Backup your contacts, messages, apps, call log, etc.

 - Now launch the Odin program.
 You will see a window like shown below.